Thursday, July 18, 2024

 The Empty

 In the hindsight of a week or so since, that brief detour started a process of self-assessment —what was I feeling, really feeling since my mom's death last December?
 Quite simply, there was a part of me that was/is just plain empty.
-I was so focused on the last few months of her life —the traumatic hospital stay, the hospital-acquired wounds, the questionable medical care, the nightmarish home care incidents, the disastrous palliative/hospice care experience (oh yes...all to be detailed if and when I feel up to it).
-I was so focused and angry and dismayed with it all.
+I was so focused on the last few months of her life —the traumatic hospital stay, the hospital-acquired wounds, the questionable medical care, the nightmarish home care incidents, the disastrous palliative/hospice care experience (oh yes—all to be detailed if and when I feel up to it).
+I was so focused and angry and dismayed by it all.
 Then packing up a household, dividing possessions, planning a service, writing a eulogy.
 Did I cry?
-Sure...the day before she died, the moment she died, when they took her out of her house as I watched my brothers escort her to the waiting hearse, when I called the regional hospice manager to reiterate (crying/yelling) that what happened to us should never, ever happen to another family.
+Sure I did—the day before she died, the moment she died, when the funeral home staff took her out of her house as I watched my brothers escort her to the waiting hearse, when I called the regional hospice manager to reiterate (crying/yelling) that what happened to us should never, ever happen to another family.
 So yeah.
 I cried.
-And then, I didn't.
+And then—I didn't.

 So many times over the years I've written on sympathy cards, "may the love of family and friends and happy memories help you get through this difficult time."
 I surely had the love of family and friends.
 But the happy memories?
 It seems that once the scanned photos of a lifetime were committed to a slide show for the reception following my mother's funeral, I basically boxed them up.
 Stopped looking.
 Stopped remembering.
 Stopped feeling.
 Defense mechanism?
 Perhaps.